barryclark/jekyll-now/_posts/2017-12-08-LinkSmart-IoT-Hackathon-2018-Part-1.md

 The goal of this Hackaton is to become familiar with several LinkSmart components and at the same time, create something useful.

-In the following steps we will setup the  [DHT Adafruit Library](https://github.com/adafruit/Adafruit_Python_DHT)  and  [LinkSmart Device Gateway](https://docs.linksmart.eu/display/LSI/LinkSmart+Device+Connector)  on a Raspberry Pi 3 in order to read measurements from a  [DHT22](https://learn.adafruit.com/dht/overview)  sensor and publish them in  [SenML](https://tools.ietf.org/html/draft-jennings-senml-09)  format to a MQTT broker.
+In the following steps we will setup the  [DHT Adafruit Library](https://github.com/adafruit/Adafruit_Python_DHT)  and  [LinkSmart Device Gateway](https://github.com/linksmart/device-gateway) on a Raspberry Pi 3 or ZeroW in order to read measurements from a  [DHT22](https://learn.adafruit.com/dht/overview)  sensor and publish them in  [SenML](https://tools.ietf.org/html/rfc8428) format to a MQTT broker.

 ## Setup the DHT Library